rainsworth/intro-to-github/06_Demonstration.md

-# Tutorial to set up a GitHub repository/project
+# Using GitHub Demonstration

-Demonstrations / tutorials:
+Table of Contents:
 - [Hello World](#hello-world)
 - [Contributing to another user's repository](#contributing-to-another-users-repository)
 - [Creating a personal website using GitHub Pages](#creating-a-personal-website-using-github-pages)